DragonKnightOfBreeze/Paradox-Language-Support/README_en.md

   * Click `Navigate > Definition Hierarchy` to open the definition hierarchy window, to view the definition implementation relationship of a specific definition type.
   * Click `Navigate > Call Hierarchy` to open the call hierarchy window, to view the call relationship of definitions, localizations, scripted variables, etc.
 * To change the global configuration of the plugin, refer to the following method:
-  * Click `Settings > Languages & Frameworks > Paradox Language Support` to open the configuration page for the plugin.
+  * Click `Settings > Languages & Frameworks > Paradox Language Support` to open the settings page for the plugin.
 * To change the configuration of mod types, game directories, mod dependencies, etc., open the Mod Configuration dialog using one of the following methods:
   * Click the blue gear icon in the editor floating toolbar located in the upper right corner of the page.
   * In the editor, open the context menu and click `Paradox Language Support > Open Mod Settings...`.